Smoking vs. Vaporizing: Which is Better?

 How do dabs fit into the equation?

 Dabbing is the process of dropping a dose of cannabis concentrate onto a heated water pipe attachment (known as a nail) and inhaling.
 Dabbing teeters the line between combustion and vaporization as the cannabis concentrate is heated to temperatures ranging from 500-900+°F. However, because clean cannabis concentrates are typically free of plant matter, there is less risk of inhaling potentially harmful carcinogens, even at higher temperatures consistent with combustion.
 Dabbing involves highly concentrated cannabis extracts and is not recommended for novice consumers.
-Are you ready to try dabbing for the first time?
-Check out Billowby for the best selection in dabbers, dab rigs and nails!

 - Those seeking a discreet, manageable, and healthy way to medicate should try vaporizing